btoll/benjamintoll.com/content/post/unsharing_namespaces_part_two.md

 "There is no such thing as a Docker container!"

--- "Stabby" Kilgore Trout to Gaias Julius Caesar, March 15, 44 B.C.E.
+-- "Stabby" Kilgore Trout to Gaius Julius Caesar, March 15, 44 B.C.E.

 ---